-At the theater stage, you can listen to world famous operas “Eugene Onegin”, “The Queen of Spades” or “Aida”, enjoy the colorful national works “Ablai Khan” or “Kyz Zhibek”.
+At the theatre stage, you can listen to world famous operas “Eugene Onegin”, “The Queen of Spades” or “Aida”, enjoy the colorful national works “Abylai Khan” or “Kyz Zhibek”.
 The traditional ballet “Anna Karenina”, “The Nutcracker”, “Don Quixote” and many other performances will give you unspeakable aesthetic pleasure.

 During World War II, the entire elite of USSR theater and cinema was evacuated to Alma-ata (the old name of Almaty).
 Also Sergei Eisenstein shot Ivan the Terrible in Almaty.